Bulletin Board Displays For Sunday School

 Go to the Fall Crafts and Activities Page for directions and patterns for this bulletin board.

 Take pictures of your children during class and have them developed and printed.
 Staple blue paper on the bulletin board for the background color.
-Print out the saying.
-Go to "Jesus Never Changes" Bible lesson for the patterns.
+Print out the saying "Jesus Never Changes".
+(Pattern available to members of The Resource Room)

 Cut out around the words and staple them to the bulletin board.
 Use the leaf pattern as a template to cut leaf shapes from different colors of construction paper.
 Staple the leaves to the board randomly.
 Staple pictures of your children to the leaves.